 For example, one hundred fifty years ago 78 civilians, most of them women and girls engaged in munitions work, were killed in an explosion at the Allegheny Arsenal in the Lawrenceville section of Pittsburgh.
 It is understandable that this event was overshadowed by the Battle of Antietam fought near Sharpsburg, Maryland, which resulted in more than 23,000 men killed, wounded, or missing.
 No article about Antietam fails to mention that September 17th was the bloodiest single day in American military history.
-The loss of 78 civilians some 180 miles north pales in comparison and the Battle of Antietam pushed the Arsenal story to page 3 in contemporary newspapers.
-Still, the Arsenal losses represent the worst civilian disaster of the entire Civil War and the memories of the victims deserve to be honored.
+The loss of 78 civilians some 180 miles north paled in comparison, and the Battle of Antietam even pushed the Arsenal story to page 3 in local newspapers.
+Still, the Arsenal deaths were the worst loss of life of the Civil War, and the memories of those victims deserve to be honored.

 The Allegheny Arsenal was initially designed as a supply depot during the War of 1812 for the US military during its ill-conceived attempt to invade the region we now call Canada.
-The military presence at the Forks of Ohio, as Pittsburgh was initially known, had progressed since the colonial era from Fort Pitt to Fort Lafayette (mentioned on this blog before in the context of talking about the launch of the Lewis and Clark expedition).
-Fort Lafayette was deemed inadequate and closed in 1814, and as noted when I wrote briefly about the Latrobe family, renowned architect Benjamin Henry Latrobe was commissioned to design the main building at the Arsenal.
+The military presence at the Forks of Ohio (as Pittsburgh was initially known) had progressed since the colonial era from Fort Pitt to Fort Lafayette (mentioned on this blog before in the context of talking about the launch of the Lewis and Clark expedition).
+Fort Lafayette was deemed inadequate and closed in 1814.
+As noted when I wrote briefly about the Latrobe family, renowned architect Benjamin Henry Latrobe was commissioned to design the main building at the Arsenal.
 His proposed structure was greatly altered to this final form:

 |Allegheny Arsenal, circa 1870-1909, gelatin silver print.
 Source: Archives Service Center (ASC) at the University of Pittsburgh, University of Pittsburgh Historic Photographs, 1884-present|